 The shit hit the fan and Rahel was in the midst of it.
 There was no common goal in the team, anyone was just eager to safe their skin.
 It did not matter whether the functionality built made any sense or whether the target audience would get something useful.

 Rahel was just a supplier of mock-ups.
 The workload was enormous and even evening and week-end shifts did not suffice to cope with it.
 And no matter how hard she worked, she would always get the blame.
-At this stage, it was just a matter of time, until Rahel would burn-out.
+At this stage, it was just a matter of time until Rahel would burn-out.

 Therefore we stopped the thought experiment, rescued Rahel from the burn-out system and turned to the question that needed our attention: How by all means did this happen?
 How did this devious burn-out system create such a huge pressure on just one person?
 How can we change this?